MicrosoftDocs/well-architected/well-architected/service-guides/service-bus/reliability.md

 When deploying Service Bus with Geo-disaster recovery and in availability zones, the Service Level Operation (SLO) increases dramatically, but does not change the uptime SLA.

+> [!NOTE]
+> Previously it was required to set the property `zoneRedundant` to `true` to enable availability zones, however this behavior has changed to enable availability zones by default.
+Existing namespaces are being migrated to availability zones where possible, and the property `zoneRedundant` is being deprecated.
+The property `zoneRedundant` might still show as `false`, even when availability zones has been enabled.

 ## Checklist

 **Have you configured Azure Service Bus with reliability in mind?**